Favourites

 (1945, Lean)

 What fascinates about Lean and Coward's film is its severely repressed Anglo Bourgeois sexuality.
-When the couple should have been getting it on, instead they wasted each other's time friend-zoning each other.
+When the couple should have been Collaborating Horizontally, instead they wasted each other's time corralled in a friend–zone.
 Those who swoon at the platonic romanticism of this, or else balk at its hypocrisy, misunderstand the film's central point: If You Have An Unhappy Marriage Then Do Something About It.
-Thankfully the message wasn't lost on the makers of the B-E inspired Falling in Love
+Thankfully the message wasn't lost on the makers of the B-E inspired Falling in Love (1984)

 Cast Away